pikalab-unibo-students/xaip-lib/README.md

 *Authors:
 [Giulia Brugnatti](https://github.com/giuliab97)*

+## Intro

-This project, developed as part of the Master Thesis for the Msc in Computer Science and Engineering, consists of a library for eXplainable AI planning (XAIP).
+This project, developed as part of the Master Thesis for the Msc in Computer Science and Engineering, consists of a pure Kotlin library for eXplainable AI planning (XAIP).

 The aim of the project is to implement a software proposal to create model-based contrastive explanation within the XAIP domain.

-Within this framework, the project is made up of four modules that will be described in the next lines.
+Within this framework, the project is made up of four modules that will be described in the next lines:

-## Planning
-The planning module is a self-contained modules containing the core entities to design and solve a planning problem.
+- the `planning` module is a self-contained modules containing the core entities to design and solve a planning problem.
 Its abstractions are exploited within the different modules of the library to guarantee the coherence of the proposal.

-## Explanation
-The core module of the library it provides the core entities to enable users to inquiry a planner about its decisions.
+- the key module of the library is the `explanation` module; it provides the core entities to enable users to inquiry a planner about its decisions and retrieve explanation about them.

-## DSL
-The DSL is a utility moduly design enhance the usage of the planning module.
+- the `dsl` module is a utility moduly design enhance the usage of the planning module.

-## Domain
-Modules containing the implementation of two planning domains: the Block World and the Logistic domains.
+- the `domain` module containing the implementation of two planning domains: the Block World and the Logistics domains.

+## For users

+This project is a work in progress, not yet intended for general purpose usage.